-Three sets of species pairs keyed out first, R. odoratus and R. parviflorus, R. acaulis and R. pubescens, and R. occidentalis and R. strigosus are normally all diploid and are fairly clear-cut, although hybrids apparently exist between the members of each of the pairs.
-The remainder of our taxa are in Rubus subgenus Rubus.
+Three sets of species pairs keyed out at the beginning, Rubus odoratus and R. parviflorus, R. acaulis and R. pubescens, and R. occidentalis and R. strigosus are normally all diploid and are fairly clear-cut, although hybrids exist between the members of each of the pairs.
+The remainder of our taxa (R. phoenicolasius excepted) are in subgenus Rubus.
 These are the dewberries and blackberries, a challenge to the botanist in more than one way.
 Rubus subgenus Rubus includes diploids and polyploids.
 Some taxa are sexually reproduced and others are apomicts.
 Over 400 so-called species have been described from eastern North America, most of these now regarded as apomicticly reproducing clonal lines.
 The special problem with Rubus is the biennial habit and the presence of characters, thought to be important in distinguishing taxa, in the vegetative first-year stems, which are rarely collected by casual botanists.
 Good specimens, to show all characters thought to be helpful in identification, should include portions of the first-year unbranched vegetative stem, or primocane (generous sections from the tip as well as the middle), and of the second-year stem, or floricane, with inflorescences or infructescences, which are on short leafy lateral shoots branching from the old primocane—now the floricane.
 Leaves of primocanes in some taxa usually have 5 leaflets; floricane leaves have 3 leaflets (or some of them are simple).
 The shape of primocane and floricane leaflets may also differ.
 Notes on the habit of the plant are important: whether the stems are erect, ascending, arched, immediately prostrate, or trailing (starting upward but soon back on the ground), and whether they root at the tips.

 The fruit in Rubus is an aggregate of numerous small juicy druplets (each from a separate carpel of the flower); the receptacle on which these are inserted is fleshy and falls with the fruit in the dewberries and blackberries, but is firm and remains on the plant in the thimbleberries and raspberries.